efeelize/eng/kaiyan/work/email/email_introduction.md

 > Sincerely has his own meaning, but usually when we write "sincerely", we don't mean the meaning of "sincerely", it's just what we write at the end of letters in English.
 So it writes, "Sincerely," and then your name, "Juanita".

 ## ii.pattern
+> So this email was a really good example of a more formal email.
+If you're writing a formal business introduction through email, this is a really good way to do it.
+But of course if you're writing to two friends, writing like this might be a little bit too formal.

 ***Robert and Jeremy.***

 ***I'm writing this email as an introduction...***